josejuan/jj-yesod-translatable/README.md

     1. Enable editions on a translatable content in client runtime (editing mode) using `^{translatable Editable "TERM_TYPE" "TERM_UID"}`.

     You can run and test.

+#Work in progress

+This package is not usable satisfactorily, you can, but some behaviors will be added (I hope so):

+1. Set a properly way to get/select current language at server runtime (user session level).

+1. Set a properly way to grant access (and activate/deactivate) editing (translating) mode managing automaticaly client content representation (actually you must to switch between `translate` and `translatable` to set current mode, "viewing translation" or "editing translations").

+1. Cache translations at server runtime.

+1. Reduce todo list to install and use plugin.

+1. Populate automaticaly `TranslatableLang` entity using `message/en.msg` files using a compliant way.

 NOTES
 -----